Google Pixel 4a review: A Nexus phone by any other name

 The Pixel 4a packs the new, on-device Google Assistant

 That seriousness doesn't always translate into real world success stories, of course: Google does screw up... a lot.
-But I can imagine the Pixel team citing an academic paper on the psychology of visual space in software design when doing something like designing the thickness of an icon's drop shadow.
-It is difficult to similarly envision a Huawei or a Samsung going down that road.
+But I can imagine the Pixel team citing a scientific paper on the psychology of visual space in software design when doing something like designing the thickness of an icon's drop shadow.
+It is difficult to similarly envision a Huawei or a Samsung taking such an academic approach.

 If you gave me my choice of the oversped Oxygen OS to the much more easy-going Pixel software experience, I'd take Pixel every day of the week.